TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 ## Write a simple DSL script

 Right-click the project => Add folder "DslScripts".
-In the folder add **Text file** "HelloWorld.rhe", and enter the following code:
+In the folder add **Text file** "Books.rhe", and enter the following code:

 ```c
 Module Bookstore